King's Hall, Cambridge

-King's Hall was once one of the constituent colleges of Cambridge, founded in 1317, the second after Peterhouse.
-King's Hall was established by King Edward II to provide chancery clerks for his administration, and was very rich compared to Michaelhouse, which occupied the southern area of what is now Trinity Great Court.
+King's Hall was one of the earliest constituent colleges of University of Cambridge.
+It was founded in 1317, the second after Peterhouse.
+King's Hall was established by King Edward II to provide chancery clerks for his administration, and was rich compared to nearby Michaelhouse, which occupied the southern area of what is now Great Court, Trinity College, Cambridge.
+Henry VIII combined King's Hall, Michaelhouse and seven hostels to form Trinity College, Cambridge in 1546.